jeromeboivin/ollama-chat/README.md

 15. **Save the conversation automatically**: Use the `--auto-save` argument to automatically saves the conversation when exiting the program.

 16. **Index a local folder to the current ChromaDB collection**: Use the `--index-documents` to specify the root folder containing text files to index.
+    - **Advanced indexing options** (see [RAG CLI Usage Guide](RAG_CLI_USAGE.md) for details):
+      - `--chunk-documents`: Enable/disable document chunking (default: enabled)
+      - `--skip-existing`: Skip documents already in collection (default: enabled)
+      - `--extract-start <text>`: Start marker for extracting specific document sections
+      - `--extract-end <text>`: End marker for extracting specific document sections
+      - `--split-paragraphs`: Split Markdown content into paragraphs
+      - `--add-summary`: Generate and prepend AI summaries to chunks (default: enabled)

+17. **Query the vector database**: Use `--query "<your question>"` to query indexed documents from the command line.
+    - **Query options**:
+      - `--query-n-results <number>`: Number of results to return (default: 8)
+      - `--query-distance-threshold <float>`: Distance threshold for filtering results (default: 0.0)
+      - `--expand-query`: Enable/disable query expansion for better retrieval (default: enabled)
+      - `--output <file>`: Save query results to a file

-17. **Deactivate conversation memory**: Use the `--no-memory` argument to deactivate memory management.
+18. **Deactivate conversation memory**: Use the `--no-memory` argument to deactivate memory management.

-18. **Change default Ollama context window length**: Use the `--context-window <window length>` to increase or decrease Ollama context window length.
+19. **Change default Ollama context window length**: Use the `--context-window <window length>` to increase or decrease Ollama context window length.
 If not specified, the default value is used, which is 2048 tokens.

-19. **Start the conversation automatically**: Use the `--auto-start` argument to start the conversation immediately without requiring user input.
+20. **Start the conversation automatically**: Use the `--auto-start` argument to start the conversation immediately without requiring user input.

-20. **Specify the memory collection name**: Use the `--memory-collection-name <collection name>` argument to specify the name of the memory collection to use for context management.
+21. **Specify the memory collection name**: Use the `--memory-collection-name <collection name>` argument to specify the name of the memory collection to use for context management.
 If not specified, the default value is used.

-21. **Specify the long-term memory file**: Use the `--long-term-memory-file <file name>` argument to specify the long-term memory file name.
+22. **Specify the long-term memory file**: Use the `--long-term-memory-file <file name>` argument to specify the long-term memory file name.
 If not specified, the default value is used.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.